Raku/roast/README.md

 The optional NUM says how many statements or blocks to apply the verb to.
 (If not supplied, a value of 1 is assumed).
-A statement is arbitrarily defined as one or more lines starting with a test call and ending in semicolon (with an optional comment).
+A statement is arbitrarily defined as one or more lines starting with a test call and ending in a semicolon (with an optional comment).

 VERBs include: